Gingerbread Scones with Maple Glaze

 - Make scone dough: Whisk together dry ingredients, then use a pastry cutter to cut the butter into the dry ingredients until small crumbs form.
 In a measuring cup, whisk together heavy cream and molasses.
 Pour mixture over flour mixture and use a rubber spatula or wooden spoon to mix until large clumps form.

 - Shape and cut the dough: Transfer dough to a lightly floured work surface and shape into a 8-inch disc.
-Cut the dough into 8 triangles and place scones on a parchment-lined baking sheet.
+Cut into 8 triangles and place them on a parchment-lined baking sheet.